 - Consider structured training: Art classes provide technique and guidance

-Based on our experience at Ancourage Academy, students who start portfolio preparation in Primary 4 have notably higher success rates in DSA Visual Arts applications compared to those who begin in Primary 5 or later.
+Based on Art by Ancourage's experience, students who start portfolio preparation in Primary 4 have notably higher success rates in DSA Visual Arts applications compared to those who begin in Primary 5 or later.

 One parent shared: "We started DSA art preparation when my daughter was in P4.
 By P6, she had a portfolio showing real growth over two years.
 The interviewer commented specifically on how her artistic voice had developed.
 She received offers from two schools."